CGCookie/retopoflow-docs/getting-started.md

  3. Leave field blank, select desired source object, activate any RetopoFlow tool.
 Source will be auto-detected.

 ## Target Object
+If set this is the object you'll be adding new geometry data to.
+If left blank RetopoFlow will create a new object.

 ### Specifying a target object